 Person-centered psychotherapy is a method of psychotherapy developed by a psychologist called Carl Rogers in the 1950s.
 This approach highlights relevant facets of the therapeutic relationship such as empathy, genuineness, and unconditional positive.
 The goal of person-centered therapy is to help clients develop a greater self-awareness and self-acceptance whilst becoming more authentic and able to make meaningful choices in their lives.

-Although each approach has its own respective techniques and methods.
+Each approach has its unique techniques and methods.

 Fritz Perls and Laura Perls made Gestalt therapy during the 1940s and 1950s, which is a kind of psychotherapy.
 The term “gestalt” originated from the German words that mean “shape” or “form”.
 Individuals naturally want to feel complete and whole in their lives.
 Gestalt therapy emphasizes that the present moment is important.
 It motivates customers to concentrate on what they are presently feeling, including their thoughts, emotions, and physical reactions.
 Therapists assist their clients in noticing how they usually act and how they interact with other people.
 “They investigate how these patterns are stopping them or not allowing them to achieve their objectives.”
 Gestalt therapy uses different hands-on methods like pretending, imagining, and analyzing dreams.
 Clients can understand their own experiences and behaviors by using these techniques.
 Therapists can also make use of exercises that increase body awareness and mindfulness.
 These exercises make clients feel more focused and connected to the present moment.

 London offers humanistic therapies.
 Lots of therapists and counseling services in London provide humanistic therapy as one of their available treatments.
 London has many psychotherapy options available, with different approaches to choose from.